avanbath/Project-Zulu/README.md

-# Project Zulu Application Project
+# Project Zulu Software Application Project
-	Repository for the Project Zulu graphical software application.
+	Repository for the Project Zulu software application.
 This repository is created as the EECS3311 course project at York University.

 Team Name: Zulu